-As mentioned earlier, the district court relied on four statutory factors to find that Mother was an unfit parent and was unlikely to change her parenting behavior in the foreseeable future.
+As mentioned earlier, the district court relied on four statutory factors to find that Father was an unfit parent and was unlikely to change his parenting behavior in the foreseeable future.
 Each factor will be considered separately.

 A district court may find a parent unfit if there is clear and convincing evidence that the parent suffers from an emotional illness, mental illness, mental deficiency, or physical disability of such duration or nature as to render that parent unable to care for the ongoing physical, mental, and emotional needs of his or her child.
 K.S.A.
 2020 Supp.
 38-2269(b)(1).
 As to this factor, the district court found "the children's needs are exactly what the parents cannot provide. . . .
 It's as if the-the children are lacking in the very areas that the parents are lacking.
 And the parents can't fulfill the needs they don't have."
-The district court's adopted findings similarly stated that the children's "needs are significant" and the parents "stop participating and doing the things that get them in a heathy state for these children" once the services offered by the agencies-or ordered by the court-have ended.
+The district court's adopted findings similarly stated that the children's "needs are significant" and the parents "stop participating and doing the things that get them in a healthy state for these children" once the services offered by the agencies-or ordered by the court-have ended.

-Mother does not directly challenge the district court's findings under this factor but argues that she was unable to care for the ongoing needs of her children because she was "not provided the tools needed and [was] not given the opportunity to demonstrate [her] parenting skills."
-Despite Mother's claim that she was not given the tools or opportunity to show she can meet the needs of her children-an issue that will be analyzed later when addressing termination under K.S.A.
+Father does not directly challenge this finding as to this statutory factor but argues that he was unable to care for the ongoing needs of his children because he was "not provided the tools needed and [was] not given the opportunity to demonstrate [his] parenting skills."
+Despite Father's claim that he was not given the tools or opportunity to show he can meet the needs of his children-an issue that will be analyzed later when addressing termination under K.S.A.
 2020 Supp.
 36-2296(b)(7) and (8)-there is clear and convincing evidence to support the district court's finding as to K.S.A.
 2020 Supp.
 38-2269(b)(1).